Applied Skills: Theatre I (TART i30) 3 credits

 The course’s other defining focus is composition.
 Students will learn to observe and analyze what takes place on stage, leading to a greater understanding of when and how to make choices.
 Given the nature of collaborative creation, ensemble is a core element in the overall process; students will work on their sensitivity towards the group, their sense of play, and will learn how to create common rituals.
 Students will have a chance to integrate the skills acquired in other classes into original works which will be presented periodically throughout the semester, supported by core and guest faculty of the ADA.

-Fast and Furious: Social Change & the Avant Guard (LBST i31) 3 credits
+Fast and Furious: Social Change & the Avant Garde (LBST i31) 3 credits

 Italian Language: Beginner or Intermediate 3 credits (ITAL i10/i11) 3 credits